robertoele/FlashLyrics/README.md

 </div>

 # Use
-Get the [compose yaml file](./compose.yaml) file and run the next command in your console: docker compose up
+To use the program run "docker compose up" on the next file: [compose yaml file](./compose.yaml)